roozbeh-yz/miniF2F_v2/README.md

 miniF2F-v2s: s stands for simplified.
 This is a simplified version of the miniF2F-v2c where all the informal statements are mofified to include the solutions.
 For example, for AMC problems, all the multiple choice questions are turned into a single option theorem where a specific solution has to be proved.
 Again, all formal and informal statements exactly match each other.

+We plan to release the formal and informal proofs at a later time.